tycho/vk-api-loader-shootout/README.md

 These APIs are unfortunately **very** expensive to call, because they end up loading and unloading ICDs each time they are called.
 It also scans all the implicit layers.

-The second reason GLAD ends up slower is because the generated Volk loader splits out the device and instance function loads, so it doesn't need to do a run-time selection deciding whether to use vkGetInstanceProcAddr or vkGetDeviceProcAddr.